 Expensive Art by Child Prodigy Artists a Risky Buy

-Q: I see periodic news stories about children who are being hailed as a child prodigy artists.
-Sometimes famous people own their work or they have big flashy gallery shows or they get covered on TV.
+Q: I see periodic news stories about children who are being promoted as child prodigy artists.
+Sometimes famous people own their work or they have big flashy gallery shows or they get covered online or in the media.
 I inquired about prices for one of these child prodigies and was told that original paintings are very expensive-- tens of thousands of dollars.
 Do you think art by talented children is a good investment?
 If I buy early and they get famous, it might someday sell for millions.

 A: Buying art by child artists is fine; paying big bucks for art by so-called "child prodigy" artists who are suddenly getting a lot of press is different.
 The more expensive the art, the more careful you have to be about buying it, and especially, the more you have to know about how those prices got to be as high as they are.
 You want to buy based on the quality of the art, quality of reviews in respected art world publications, and on opinions of qualified curators, critics, collectors, and respected art world professionals.
 You don't want to pay high prices based solely on sensational hype or mainstream media news stories because that's often pretty far flung from the established art world, and the white heat mass market exposure is usually short lived.